Just like the big cats of the jungle, the cute little puppy you keep at home has retractable claws.

 Conclusion

-If your cat has the habit of protracting its paws even when it is not necessary to have them out, there are a few things you can do to help them out of this behavior.
+If your cat has the habit of protracting its paws even when it is not necessary to have them out, you can do a few things to help them out of this behavior.

-Protracting claws might cause your cat to wear out its claws and scratching and catching on surfaces unnecessarily.
+Protracting claws might cause your cat to wear out its claws, scratching and catching on surfaces unnecessarily.

 You can help your cat out of this behavior by home training them.